 Dr. Barquera currently serves as a leader in the line of obesity, diabetes and cardiovascular risk and is Director of the Nutrition and Health Research Center at the National Institute of Public Health of Mexico.

-Jeannine Baumgartner is a Senior Scientist at the Human Nutrition Laboratory of ETH Zürich in Switzerland and an Extraordinary Associate Professor at the Centre of Excellence for Nutrition of the North-West University (NWU) in South Africa.
+Jeannine Baumgartner is a Senior Scientist at the Laboratory of Human Nutrition at ETH Zurich in Switzerland and an Extraordinary Associate Professor at the Centre of Excellence for Nutrition of the North-West University (NWU) in South Africa.

 She holds an MSc in Food Science and Nutrition from ETH Zürich, Switzerland, where she also obtained a PhD in Human Nutrition.
 For her PhD, she investigated the effects of iron and omega-3 fatty acid deficiency and repletion, as well as their interactions, on brain development and cognition using a translational research approach: from rat models to a randomized controlled trial in South African children.
 Her PhD research was a collaboration with the Centre of Excellence for Nutrition of NWU, which she later joined as a Postdoctoral Fellow, Senior Lecturer and Associate Professor, before returning to ETH Zurich in 2018.

 Her research is dedicated to understanding the role of adequate micronutrient and omega-3 fatty acid nutrition during critical periods of development, particularly during the “First 1000 Days”, on outcomes related to the development and functioning of the brain, bones, immune system, and the gut microbiome in rodent models and human studies.
-She further investigates the safety and efficacy of iron intervention strategies.
+She further investigates aspects of safety and efficacy of iron intervention strategies in vulnerable groups, such as infants and children with HIV.

-Dr. Baumgartner serves on the Editorial Board of the British Journal of Nutrition and on the Board of Directors of the International Society for the Study of Fatty Acids and Lipids (ISSFAL).
-She has published over 35 peer-reviewed articles and has supervised several MSc and PhD students.
+Dr. Baumgartner serves on the Board of Directors of the International Society for the Study of Fatty Acids and Lipids (ISSFAL) and on the board of the Swiss Academic Nutritionists (SWAN).
+She has published over 50 peer-reviewed articles and has supervised several MSc and PhD students.

-Prof Renée Blaauw, PhD (Nutritional Sciences) is an Associate Professor in Therapeutic Nutrition at the Division of Human Nutrition, Stellenbosch University, South Africa.
+Renée Blaauw, PhD (Nutritional Sciences) is a Professor in Therapeutic Nutrition at the Division of Human Nutrition, Stellenbosch University, South Africa.

 She is a registered dietitian with the Health Professions Council of South Africa (HPCSA).
 She acted as Chairperson of the Professional Board for Dietetics in South Africa for the period 1999 – February 2004.
 She is a Past President of SASPEN (South African Society for Parenteral and Enteral Nutrition) and an honorary member of both SASPEN and ADSA (Association for Dietetics in South Africa).